Itera/docker-intro-workshop/01_static_website/README.md

 docker run --rm --publish 8080:80 nginx
 ```

+The `--rm` flag is added in order to automatically remove the container when it exits.
+The `--publish` or `-p` flag is added in order to map port 8080 on our system to port 80 on the container.

-You should see a nginx welcome message if you open http://localhost:8080
+You should see a nginx welcome message if you open http://localhost:8080 in a browser.

 ## Using mounted volume
 We want to see our own website instead of the welcome message.
+We can solve this by putting the `index.html` file into the `/usr/share/nginx/html` folder in the container.

 We will first solve this by mounting the current directory (this folder) into the `/usr/share/nginx/html` folder in the `nginx` container.
-We can do this by adding the `--volume` flag to the command.
+We can do this by adding the `--volume` or `-v` flag to the command.

 - **Run the following command:**
 ```